 There is a joke one hears a lot in Iran these days.
 A foreign journalist hops into a cab.
 As the car careens through Tehran's streets, they come to a clogged intersection where a brand new highway is being built.
 The journalist asks the driver, “What is the name of this new highway?”
 The cab driver proudly responds, “This is Shaheed Ahmadinejad highway,” meaning literally, “Ahmadinejad the Martyr” highway.

-Article - Aslan Ahmadinejad Iranian President Mahmoud Ahmadinejad gestures prior to delivering his speech in Tehran, Iran, Wednesday, Nov.
+Iranian President Mahmoud Ahmadinejad gestures prior to delivering his speech in Tehran, Iran, Wednesday, Nov.
 10, 2010.
 (Saman Aghvami / AP Photo)

 Of course, the bombastic president of Iran is still very much alive.
 But from the moment in which Mahmoud Ahmadinejad was sworn into office last year, Iranians have been placing bets on just how long into his second term he will last.